LucEnden/deth/canvas_description.md

 In this mini project you are going to demonstrate your understanding of Decision Theory by:
-- Calculating Optimal Actions using Utility Theory and
-- Calculating an Optimal Policy for a Markovian Decision process
+- (Calculating Optimal Actions using Utility Theory OR Calculating an Optimal Policy for a Markovian Decision process) AND (one of the RL strategies covered in chapter 23 of [AIMA]).

 Requirements:
 - You program a Stochastic Environment with a non-trivial task in a Jupyter Notebook.